McD2013/desktoponuserland/README.md

 4. It will start to install - It could take a while
 5. Once It is installed, it will ask you which type of connection you would like to use.
 Select VNC.
-If you see a terminal, you have installed Kali Linux on your phone Copy the contents of Userlend.sh and wait for it to install When finished, type startxfce4.
+If you see a terminal, you have installed Kali Linux on your phone Copy the contents of Userland.sh and wait for it to install When finished, type startxfce4.